BasedAl/4K-Game-Launcher/README.md

 .Net Framework 4.8 required

-also i'm not a good C# developer either, i actually added the strings so you don't search for everything in the code
+also i'm not a good C# developer either, i actually added the strings so you don't search for anything in the code

+also i use .NET Because C++'s WinAPI is too diffculty